Shenyang

 Romanization | simiyan/mukden |

-Shenyang[c] is the capital of Liaoning, China.
-It is the provincial capital of Liaoning and the province's most populous city with a population of 9,070,093 as of the 2020 census,[5] also making it the largest city in Northeast China by urban population, and the second-largest by metropolitan population behind Harbin.[6]
+Shenyang[c] is a sub-provincial city in China and the provincial capital of Liaoning province.
+It is the province's most populous city with a population of 9,070,093 as of the 2020 census,[5] also making it the largest city in Northeast China by urban population, and the second-largest by metropolitan population (behind Harbin).[6]
 The Shenyang metropolitan area is one of the major megalopolises in China, with a population of over 23 million.
-The city's administrative region includes the ten metropolitan districts of Shenyang, the county-level city of Xinmin, and the counties of Kangping and Faku.
+The city's administrative region includes the ten metropolitan districts, the county-level city of Xinmin, and the counties of Kangping and Faku.

 Shenyang has been controlled by numerous different states and peoples during its history.
 In the 14th century, the city came under the control of the Ming dynasty (1368–1644), for whom it served as an important military stronghold.
 The 1621 Battle of Shen-Liao resulted in Shenyang briefly serving as the capital of the Jurchen Later Jin dynasty, the direct predecessor of the Qing dynasty (1644–1912).[7]
 The 1905 Battle of Mukden took place south of Shenyang as part of the Russo-Japanese War.
 The subsequent Japanese victory allowed its annexation of the region west of the old city and the increase of Japanese influence in Shenyang.
 In 1931, the Mukden incident led to the Japanese invasion and occupation of the rest of Northeast China, and the establishment of the puppet state of Manchukuo.
 After the Japanese surrender in 1945, Shenyang remained a stronghold of the Kuomintang until its capture by the Communists in 1948 following the Liaoshen campaign.